SteveTrewick/GCDSocket/README.md

 library to poke some sockets (primarily domain sockets in my case) and this is what happened.

-If you need anything more complex than hacking around local domain and IP4 sockets this is not the library for you, you want something bigger, better, more sophisticated and likely to be maintained after I get done with the current thing and get bored.
+If you need anything more complex than hacking around local domain and IPV4 sockets this is not the library for you, you want something bigger, better, more sophisticated and likely to be maintained after I get done with the current thing and get bored.

-Anyway, let's have some examples
+Anyway, let's have some examples!

 ## Unix Domain Client